21 genera

 Flowers: February-April

-Distribution: Occurring east of the Cascades crest in Washington; Washington south, east of the Cascades, to Oregon, east to Idaho.
+Distribution: Occurring east of the Cascades crest in Washington; eastern Washington to California, east to Elmore County, Idaho.

 Origin: Native